jjvanzon/JJs-Reference-Architecture/api.md

          LINQ</a>
   </th>
   <td>
       A query language usable in C#.
-Can be used to query several types of data store, but used commonly for in-memory collections.
+Can be query several types of data store, but used commonly for in-memory collections.
   </td>
 </tr>